 - Allow them time to be listened to.
 Not only are the students separated from distractions, but the staff that works daily with your child are as well.
 With an environment that is free from the noise of our American culture, students can be heard.
 We have diverged from the typical troubled teen boot camp approach as we strive to establish an authentic process where the students and teachers are growing together.

 A Shift from Material to Relational Value

 We’ve all taken things for granted at one time or another.
 In American culture, it’s much easier to focus on what we don’t have than what we do have.
-The experience in the Dominican Republic will provide:
+The experience at our therapeutic Christian boarding school in the Dominican Republic will provide: